dceejay/RedMap/README.md

  - **accuracy** : combined with bearing, draws a polygon of possible direction.
  - **icon** : <a href="http://fortawesome.github.io/Font-Awesome/icons/" target="_new">font awesome</a> icon name.
  - **iconColor** : Standard CSS color name or #rrggbb hex value.
+ - **ttl** : time to live, how long an individual marker stays on map in seconds (overrides general maxage setting)
  - **photoUrl** : adds an image pointed at by the url to the popup box.
  - **weblink** : adds a link to an external page for more information.
 Either set a url as a *string*, or an *object* like `{name:"BBC News", url:"news.bbc.co.uk"}`
  - **deleted** : set to <i>true</i> to remove the named marker. (default false)